 Ruffing’s father was a coal miner until he broke his back.
 He took a job in the company office and rose to be the mine superintendent.
-He also served several terms as mayor of Coalton.
+He also served as mayor of Coalton.
 Charley quit school and went into the mine when he was 13, working for three dollars a day.
 It was punishing physical labor, 600 feet underground, often swinging a pick while stooped over.
 And it was dangerous; he saw a cousin killed in an accident.
 At 15 Charley was working as a coupler, hooking coal cars together, when his left foot was crushed between cars.
 Doctors managed to save the foot, but he lost four toes.

 He had been a hard-hitting outfielder and pitcher for the company baseball team, managed by his father.
 While he was on crutches recuperating from his accident, Doc Bennett, a former minor leaguer who managed a local semipro team, encouraged him to concentrate on pitching, since he would no longer be able to run well.
-When Ruffing was 18, Bennett arranged his first professional contract, with Danville, Illinois, just 140 miles from home in the Class B Three-I League.
+When Ruffing was 18, Bennett arranged his first professional contract, with Danville, Illinois, just 140 miles from home in the Class-B Three-I League.
 After one season in Danville, he was sold to the Boston Red Sox.
 The 19-year-old was hit hard in six appearances and went back to the minors in July 1924.
 When Boston recalled him in September, he was in the big leagues to stay.

 Ruffing joined the Red Sox just as the club plunged into the bleakest period in its history.
 Boston finished last in each of his five full seasons, losing more than 100 games three times.
-Sportswriter Stanley Frank wrote that owner Bob Quinn “was operating the Red Sox on a frazzled shoestring."i Quinn’s predecessor, Harry Frazee, had traded or sold most of the team’s best players.
+Sportswriter Stanley Frank wrote that owner Bob Quinn “was operating the Red Sox on a frazzled shoestring.”1 Quinn’s predecessor, Harry Frazee, had traded or sold most of the team’s best players.
 Several, including that Ruth kid, went to the Yankees.

-Although Ruffing was the Red Sox’s top pitcher, he showed no sign of greatness.
+Although Ruffing was the Red Sox’ top pitcher, he showed no sign of greatness.
 Today he would be tagged with the backhanded compliment “inning eater.”
 Relying primarily on a whistling fastball, he posted a better-than-average ERA only once, and then just barely better.
 His 39 victories and 96 losses gave him a .289 winning percentage, even worse than his team’s sorry .344.
 After he batted .314 in 1928 while losing a league-leading 25 games, the Sox considered shifting him to the outfield, but found that his mangled foot slowed him down too much.

 Owner Quinn faced one of his frequent financial crises in May 1930.
 Red Sox scout Pat Monahan recalled, “He was real worried.
 He said he’d have to raise $67,000 in 48 hours to make a payment.
 ‘If I don’t make it, Pat, they’ll foreclose.
 I know they will.’”
-Quinn swapped the 25-year-old Ruffing to the Yankees for backup outfielder Cedric Durst plus $50,000 and, according to Monahan, an additional $50,000 loan from Yankees owner Jacob Ruppert.ii The trade rated only a one-inch story in the New York Times, describing Ruffing as “an in-and-outer."iii
+Quinn swapped the 25-year-old Ruffing to the Yankees for backup outfielder Cedric Durst plus $50,000 and, according to Monahan, an additional $50,000 loan from Yankees owner Jacob Ruppert.2 The trade rated only a one-inch story in the New York Times, describing Ruffing as “an in-and-outer.”3

 The deal made Ruffing’s career.
 The turnaround in his fortunes began the first time he took the mound for New York, when Babe Ruth slammed a first-inning home run.
-Ruffing gave up six runs to the Tigers, but knocked in the deciding runs himself with a single and two RBI.
+Ruffing gave up six runs to the Tigers, but knocked in the deciding runs himself with a single and two RBIs.
 Late in the season he won six straight decisions.
 He sealed his place on the team with a two-hit shutout over the pennant-bound Philadelphia Athletics in September.
 He finished 1930 with a 15-5 record for the Yankees; his 4.14 ERA was better than average in the Year of the Hitter.
 He also batted a career-high .364 with four homers.

 When Ruffing turned into a star in New York, some writers questioned whether he had been giving his best effort to the Red Sox.
 But he remembered, “We had kids just out of college, Class D players.
-Nobody could win with them."v A young man in his early twenties could easily have become demoralized pitching for a hopeless team, then snapped out of it when he found himself backed by a lineup that included Babe Ruth and Lou Gehrig.
+Nobody could win with them.”5 A young man in his early 20s could easily have become demoralized pitching for a hopeless team, then snapped out of it when he found himself backed by a lineup that included Babe Ruth and Lou Gehrig.

 Twenty-two-year-old Lefty Gomez established himself at the front of the Yankees rotation in 1932 as McCarthy began retooling the aging club.
 With young catcher Bill Dickey, shortstop Frank Crosetti, and speedy outfielder Ben Chapman in the lineup, the Yankees romped to their first pennant in four years.
 Gomez won 24 games and Ruffing 18, with a 3.09 ERA, second-best in the AL. He led the league with 190 strikeouts.

 Ruffing and Gomez gave the Yankees a pair of aces for a decade.
 Gomez, three years younger, was the better pitcher when healthy.
 He led the league in ERA twice and in strikeouts and shutouts three times, but suffered recurring bouts of arm trouble.
 Ruffing usually racked up more innings and complete games; he completed 62 percent of his career starts, while the average AL pitcher finished less than half.
-Yankee outfielder Tommy Henrich said, “You know, there wasn’t that much difference between [Gomez] and Ruffing, but Ruffing was always looked upon as the ace."vi
+Yankee outfielder Tommy Henrich said, “You know, there wasn’t that much difference between [Gomez] and Ruffing, but Ruffing was always looked upon as the ace.”6

 Gomez was a clown and a quipster whose personality eclipsed the stoic Ruffing.
 (Gomez said the secret of his success was “clean living and a fast outfield.”)
 One writer called Ruffing “the Coolidge of baseball,” after the president who never spoke two words when one would do.
-McCarthy remarked, “If Ruffing has nothing to say he doesn’t bother to say it."ix Ruffing’s closest friends on the Yankees were his roommate, Tony Lazzeri, Frank Crosetti, and Bill Dickey, men who fit the stereotype of the “strong, silent type.”
+McCarthy remarked, “If Ruffing has nothing to say he doesn’t bother to say it.”9 Ruffing’s closest friends on the Yankees were his roommate, Tony Lazzeri, Frank Crosetti, and Bill Dickey, men who fit the stereotype of the “strong, silent type.”
 His hometown, Nokomis, had put up a sign at the city limits welcoming visitors to the home of Jim Bottomley, the onetime Cardinal first baseman.
-When the Chamber of Commerce wanted to add Ruffing’s name to the sign, he told them not to do it because “I might move."x
+When the Chamber of Commerce wanted to add Ruffing’s name to the sign, he told them not to do it because “I might move.”10

 On October 6, 1934, Ruffing married a local girl, Pauline Mulholland, whom he had met when she was working in a candy store.
 He threw a raucous party after the wedding that kept most of the town up all night.
 Pauline usually attended his starts and heckled the opposition.
 When she criticized rookie third baseman Red Rolfe for making an error behind her husband, and Rolfe’s wife overheard her, Ruffing told Pauline to apologize.
-He said, “Rolfe will help me win more games than he ever lost for me."xi
+He said, “Rolfe will help me win more games than he ever lost for me.”11

 After finishing second from 1933 through 1935, McCarthy assembled a juggernaut in 1936.
 With Babe Ruth retired, rookie Joe DiMaggio was anointed as the new face of the Yankees.
 The club won 409 regular-season games in the next four seasons and claimed the World Series championship every year, an unprecedented run of success.